Open Day Tōia Mai 2022

 The course is designed to give you foundational knowledge, skills, and confidence.
 The next step if you are looking to become a fully-qualified tradesperson, is to complete an apprenticeship.
 Long term, after the completion of your apprenticeship, there are further opportunities to study at a higher level, such as the Mechanical Engineering Level 5, which is for advanced tradespeople looking at more specific roles.
 There are many different job opportunities for you to pursue in many industries, such as manufacturing, aviation, construction, and energy.

-As some of the practical components within this programme are considered high risk, students will be required to submit to an initial drug screen, and may be required to submit to further drug screening if there is reasonable cause to suspect a student is under the influence of drugs or alcohol, as per Wintec’s Drug & Alcohol Policy (OP-16/04).
+As some of the practical components within this programme are considered high-risk, students may be required to submit an initial drug screen, and may be required to submit to further drug screening if there is reasonable cause to suspect a student is under the influence of drugs or alcohol, as per Wintec’s Drug & Alcohol Policy (OP-16/04).

 Are you ready for your first day of class?
 Check out your start date and where you need to be.
 You can also find useful information about studying at Wintec on our welcome page.